mid2SUPAERO/Optimization-solver-benchmark-for-3D-topology-optimization-problems/src/Benchmarking/Tutorial.md

 # For futur work
-1. One should consider using an algorithm to generate automatics problems setting when using topopt1.slurm.
+1. One should consider using an algorithm to generate problems setting when using topopt1.slurm.
 2. One could find in src/Makefile/makefile_nlopt sqp algorithm in nlopt with a makefile and source files to work with in other to change solver in topopt Petsc.
 The code isn't fully working but it compiles.